Loading...

 • Claude Sonnet 4.6 (claude-sonnet-4-6)

 thinking.type: "enabled" and budget_tokens are deprecated on Opus 4.6 and Sonnet 4.6 and will be removed in a future model release.
 Use thinking.type: "adaptive" with the effort parameter instead.
-If you are already using extended thinking with budget_tokens, it continues to work and no immediate changes are required.
+Existing budget_tokens configurations are still functional but no longer recommended; plan to migrate.

 Older models (Sonnet 4.5, Opus 4.5, etc.) do not support adaptive thinking and require thinking.type: "enabled" with budget_tokens.